Brugal: History

-Brugal has international presence in many of the Caribbean islands, the United States, Canada, India and Europe, where Spain and Italy are the largest consumers.

-Edrington acquisition

 On February 6, 2008, Brugal & Co. made public that The Edrington Group, a large Scottish distilling company, won control of the company by acquiring a majority shareholding.
 In a press release, the Brugal family assured that production will continue within the Dominican Republic and that they will remain as shareholders and have an active role in managing the company and brand.
+In 2010, Jasill Villanueva Quintana, great great grand-daughter of the distillery founder, was named maestra ronera (master distiller) of Brugal.